swaptacular/swpt_accounts/protocol.rst

    30 symbols, ASCII only.

 available_amount : int64
-   The amount currently available on the sender's account.
+   If the transfer was rejected due to insufficient available amount, and there is a good chance for a new transfer request with a smaller amount to be successful, this field MAY contain the amount currently available on the sender's account (which will always be a positive number).
+Otherwise it MUST be ``0``.

 debtor_id : int64
-   \
+   The ID of the debtor.

 sender_creditor_id: int64
    Along with ``debtor_id`` identifies the sender's account.